LIFE Scholars Summer Research Program

 • Will the proposed activity significantly expand or diversify the student’s or scholarly base?

-Nature of Proposal
+Nature of proposal

 • Does the proposal provide a clear statement of overall project objectives?